ywyfrombit/5_LM_LUAD/README.md

-# Code for article : A method for the identification of lactate related prognostic biomarker in LUAD
+# Code for article : A method for the identification of lactate related prognostic biomarker in lung adenocarcinoma